 In case of a SWIFT-Mandated Assessment, only external assurance is allowed.

 Ensure SWIFT compliance – act now!

-Our InfoGuard experts have already been providing advice and support in the areas of compliance and assessment to a wide range of companies – either on a project or mandate basis.
-InfoGuard is one of the few Swiss companies to be a member of the SWIFT Cyber Security Partner Program – both as a partner and as an assessor.
+InfoGuard has expertise and knowledge in providing cyber security services and CSP assessment support related to the SWIFT CSP Programme.
+InfoGuard is one of the few Swiss companies listed in directories* in which SWIFT lists Cyber Security Service providers and CSP Assessment providers.
 As a customer, this gives you the advantage of having a partner by your side who knows exactly what is required.
 Please feel free to contact us with no obligation – we will be happy to help you.

 *Note: SWIFT does not certify, warrant, endorse or recommend any service provider listed in its directory and SWIFT customers are not required to use providers listed in the directory.